sadra-nosrati/sadra-nosrati/README.md

 </p>

 ---

+# 👋 About Me

+Hi, I'm **Sadra Nosrati**, a Front-End Developer based in **Tehran, Iran**.

-@@ -23,24 +23,28 @@ I enjoy building responsive, modern, and user-friendly web applications using cl
+I enjoy building responsive, modern, and user-friendly web applications using clean code and contemporary web technologies.
+I continuously improve my skills by developing real-world projects and exploring new tools within the front-end ecosystem.

 - 🌍 Based in Tehran, Iran
 - 💻 Front-End Developer
 - 🚀 Passionate about responsive UI and modern web development